monyarm/NovelVM/doc/docportal/other_platforms/amigaos_4.rst

 Paths
 =======

-See below for the default location of saved games and scummvm.ini.
+See below for the default location of saved games and novelvm.ini.
 They can be changed in the Settings.

 Saved games